-3. If you are exploring the document preparation process, continue to the next exercise.
+3. If you are exploring the document preparation process, continue to the next exercise, Changing the Reading Order Using the Zone Editor on page 35.

 Changing the Reading Order Using the Zone Editor

 When you scan documents into Kurzweil 3000, the program recognizes blocks of text from the original, including page numbers, footnotes, captions and sidebars, as individual "zones."